HomeMy WebLinkAbout1944-07-31 542

 Treasurer, appeared before the Board.

-Mn Minter A. Pickering, Salesman, 12 Winthrop
+Mr. Minter A. Pickering, Salesman, 12 Winthrop Juror

 Road, was drawn to serve on Civil Business at Cambridge

-on the llth of September next.
+on the 11th of September next.

 The Board discussed the matter of a temporary

-treasurer with Mr. Carroll and he retired at 8:20 P.M.
+treasurer with Mr .
+Carroll and he retired at 8:20 P.M.

 At 8:22 P.M.
 Mr. Paxton appeared before the Board.
+Water

 He stated that the Police are in need of a water cooler.
+Cooler at

 that he can secure is from the Puro Filter Company.
+Station

-The company will not sell the cooler, but will rent it
+The company Will not sell the cooler, but will rent it

 for $5.00 a month on a contract basis for three years.